Author: E.ON Next

 From free debt advice from our partner StepChange, to grants from the E.ON Next Energy Fund that will help you pay your energy bills or replace essential appliances.
 Find out more about the support on offer and see if you are eligible for help with your energy bills.

-The E.ON Next Community is a space for customers just like you, to share experiences and offer a helping hand.
-Find support or suggest your own unique topics, plus get involved in discussions of all the latest news.
-Join the conversation now.
+The E.ON Next Community is a space for customers to share experiences and offer advice.
+Find support or suggest your own energy topics, plus get involved in discussions on the latest energy news.